Deciding when to take the SAT or ACT is straightforward.

 You shouldn’t worry too much about the SAT or ACT during your freshman year.
 The most important thing now is to do well in classes.
 You’ll naturally pick up the knowledge necessary for your exams.
 Things like advanced vocabulary and calculus that’ll appear on exams aren’t in your playbook yet.
 So stay patient.

 Here you can start thinking about taking the PSAT (preliminary SAT).
-This will give you a better understanding of how the exam looks like, and if you like it more than ACT.
-PSAT scores don’t count towards college admissions which means it’s a perfect opportunity for you to test your skills and see what score you can expect.
+This will give you a better understanding of what the exam looks like, and if you like it more than ACT.
+PSAT scores don’t count towards college admissions, which means it’s a perfect opportunity for you to test your skills and see what score you can expect.
 Completing PSAT is also necessary if you want to qualify for the National Merit Recognition or the National Merit Scholarships.
 It’s best to reserve at least three solid months of study before the exam date.
 This will give you enough prep, and help you a lot when taking the actual SAT.

 This is the perfect moment to take the SAT or ACT for the first time.
-You should pick a date when you’re not totally absorbed in other activities.
+You should pick a date when you’re not absorbed in other activities.
 You’ll need a few solid months of prep (probably 2 to 3 hours of study a day) to get a high score.
 To make enough time for study, consider taking the test just after a long break in schoolwork (like Thanksgiving or the Winter Break).
 Sitting down to study during these breaks is always a good idea.
 It will give you the uninterrupted time you need to focus without the regular school-time distractions.
 The next best period to take the exam is during the summer months.
 You’ll be free of your everyday obligations, which means you can devote more time to your studies.